 Why Is My Furnace Not Turning On?

-If your furnace is not turning on, the most common culprits are usually incorrect thermostat settings, a tripped circuit breaker, or a clogged air filter.
-These issues interrupt the power supply or trigger safety switches that shut the system down to prevent overheating.
+If your furnace is not turning on, the most common causes are incorrect thermostat settings, a tripped circuit breaker, or a clogged air filter.
+These issues either interrupt power supply or trigger built-in safety switches that shut the system down to prevent overheating.

-If you are wondering why your furnace isn't kicking on, it generally falls into one of three categories: power issues, airflow restrictions, or ignition failures.
+A furnace that won't turn on typically falls into one of three categories: power issues, airflow restrictions, or ignition failures.

 Andrew Mackey, owner of Superior Service in Lake St. Louis, Missouri, explains the most common reasons a furnace may not turn on.